 If preparing gluten-free, use gluten-free bread or bread crumbs.

-- 1/4 cup packed fresh basil, chopped, plus more for garnish
+1/4 cup packed fresh basil chopped, chopped, plus more for garnish

-- 1 slice of bread (enough to make 1/4 cup breadcrumbs)
+1 slice bread (enough to make 1/4 cup breadcrumbs)

-3 Prepare the tomatoes: Slice the tomatoes in half horizontally around the equator and use a spoon to scoop out the flesh.
+Slice the tomatoes in half horizontally around the equator and use a spoon to scoop out the flesh.
 Be careful not to puncture the walls of the tomato, but if you do, the filling will plug the hole.
-Place empty tomato halves in a casserole dish and season with salt and pepper.
+Place empty tomato halves in a casserole dish or oven-safe skillet, and season with salt and pepper.

 Using your hands or a spoon, separate the seeds from the scooped out tomato flesh and transfer the flesh to a cutting board.
 Discard the seeds and the tomato water.
 Chop the flesh and set aside for the stuffing.

-4 Make the stuffing: In a medium bowl, add the mozzarella cheese, 1/4 cup of the parmesan cheese, basil, breadcrumbs, butter, garlic, salt, and pepper and stir to thoroughly combine.
+In a medium bowl, add the chopped tomato flesh, mozzarella cheese, 1/4 cup of the parmesan cheese, basil, breadcrumbs, butter, garlic, salt, and pepper and stir to thoroughly combine.